- A lagging indicator is an economic statistic that tends to have a delayed reaction to a change in the economic cycle.

 Some indicators lag behind the rest of the economy.
 The traditional lagging indicator is the rate of unemployment.
 However, in recent years, unemployment has become more responsive to economic cycle – an indication it is easier to hire and fire workers.

-Also, statistics we may expect to be leading or coincident (such as money supply) can be more unpredictable in practise, with last recession, money supply growth lagging behind changes in real GDP.
+Also, statistics we may expect to be leading or coincident (such as money supply) can be more unpredictable in practice, with last recession, money supply growth lagging behind changes in real GDP.